Frankenstein: The True Story: Tie-in novel

 The script for the film by Don Bachardy and Christopher Isherwood was published in paperback as a movie tie-in novel.
 The script contains a prologue in which Mary Shelley is telling her tale of horror to Percy Bysshe Shelley and Lord George Byron, as John Polidori sulks nearby.
 As she reaches their parts in the tale, they rush to join the main action and the story begins.
 It was revealed in Little Shoppe of Horrors #38 that this prologue was filmed, but cut from the movie due to the station bosses fearing it was too slow-moving an opening and may cause viewers to switch off.
 If this segment had been included, it would have featured Nicola Pagett as Mary, Leonard Whiting as Shelley, David McCallum as Byron, and James Mason as Polidori.

-The script contains an epilogue following the avalanche: The season changes, and the northern ice begins to break apart.
+The script contains an epilogue following the avalanche: the season changes, and the northern ice begins to break apart.
 The Creature's body, still entombed in the remainder of the iceberg, begins to float south into warmer waters.
 As the ice melts, one of his hands is exposed.
 Absorbing the rays of the sun, the hand responds, flower-like, and slowly begins to open.
 This scene was scrapped during production and never filmed, the makers feeling it would undermine the tragedy of the film's ending, and also that it suggested a sequel, whereas the film was always intended to be a standalone.

+Reception

+Howard Thompson of The New York Times praised the film only for the production visual lavishness, the performances of Leonard Whiting and Nicola Pagett, and noted that the script occasionally reflected Mary Shelley's philosophical themes, but said that it fails to live up to its promise.

+Alan Jones of Radio Times gave the film four stars out of five and wrote: "The film is intelligently scripted by Christopher Isherwood and boasts a distinguished cast of supporting players including John Gielgud, Ralph Richardson and a pre-Doctor Who Tom Baker".

+Dick Lochte of the Los Angeles Free Press gave the film a positive review saying: "The script is swift and engrossing and rich with mordant wit".

+Paul Mavis a reviewer of DVD Talk, said: "Frankenstein: The True Story is a fascinating, rewarding take on the much-reworked Shelley classic.
+The performances are uniformly fine, and the production is appropriately lush for the epic dimensions.
+However, the disc presentation is at best, barely adequate, with an only fair picture, and poor sound quality.
+Horror completists will want it for their collection, and overall, will be satisfied with their purchase; curious newcomers to the film should rent it first".